 Concerns around Nutritional Deficiency

 There is a misconception out there because of which people believe that high levels of protein can only be obtained from paneer, eggs and meat products.
 Whilst this statement is partially true, with all 3 of these having high levels of protein, there are a variety of vegan alternatives which also offer similarly high levels of protein such as tofu, tempeh, lentils, beans etc, with lesser fat content.
-You can also read our blog on the Misconceptions about Protein in Vegan Foods for a deeper understanding of the topic.
+You can also read our blog - Vegan Protein - An Oxymoron? – Vegan Dukan for a deeper understanding of the topic.

 As far as lack of calcium, iron and zinc goes, this is also not completely true as there are a wide variety of vegan foods which are rich in these substances such as spinach and lentils.

 Lastly, where vitamin B12 is concerned, it is true that a regular vegan diet would, in most cases, be short on this important vitamin.
-However, there are some vegan foods, which if included in your diet, could make your diet rich in vitamin B12 as well.
-These food items include
+However, there are some vegan foods, which if included in your diet, could make your diet rich in vitamin B12 as well (Speaking of Vitamin B12, check out our blog - Vitamin B12 Supplements – Vegan Dukan for a deeper dive into the relationship between veganism and Vitamin B12).
+These food items include -

 - Nutritional Yeast